 Bridging the Gap

-4 Extra Debut.
 A sound portrait of the Tyne Bridge, linking Newcastle and Gateshead, exploring its history and enduring role.
-From January 2010.
+From 2010.

-The earliest bridge across the Tyne, Pons Aelius, was built by the Romans near the location of the present Tyne Bridge.
-After it fell into disrepair a stone bridge was built in 1270, but this was destroyed by the great flood of 1717.
+The earliest bridge across the Tyne, Pons Aelius, was built by the Romans near the location of the present Tyne bridge.
+After it fell into disrepair, a stone bridge was built in 1270 but this was destroyed by the great flood of 1717.
 The idea for the present Tyne Bridge dates back to 1883, but it wasn't until 1825 that work began.
-The design is based on the Sydney Harbour Bridge, and while work on the Sydney bridge began first, the Tyne Bridge was finished and opened first by King George V on 10th October 1928.
+The design is based on the Sydney bridge.
+And whilst work on the Sydney bridge began first, the Tyne bridge was finished and opened first by King George V on 10th October 1928.

 The Tyne is a major artery through the city, the Tyne Bridge a vital span; a thoroughfare of business and trade, a link between Gateshead and Newcastle, between north and south.
 As a giant arch, the bridge is an engineering triumph and hugely symbolic; it spans place and time, and as a port-way it's symbolic of the changes which have taken place in the north east.
 Today, the wildlife has moved into the gaps vacated by the industrial past; the river is home to otters and salmon and the bridge is a nesting site for kittiwakes, a species of ocean-travelling gull.
 The birds which nest here and on the Baltic on the Gateshead river bank make it the furthest inland breeding site of kittiwakes in the world.

 First broadcast on BBC Radio 4 in January 2010.